 Bazor, Lucien

-born Paris 18th January 1889.
-Pupil of his father Albert Bazor, later he attended the Ecole Nationale des Beaux Arts where he studied under Patey.
+Born in Paris 18th January 1889, a pupil of his father Albert Bazor, later he attended the Ecole Nationale des Beaux Arts where he studied under Patey.
 BAZOR exhibited at the Salons of the Societe des Artistes Francais and won the Great Prize of Rome in 1923.
 From 1930 until 1958 he worked as chief engraver for coins.

 Bazzoni, Alberto (1889 – 1973)